Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 4

 patting it with a damp towel.
 "Put out that

-light, you men." came a stern voice from
+light, you men!" came a stern voice from

 the opposite hill.
 They got it out before half

-the Sheet ws burned.
+the sheet ws burned.

-J. tells me Col. Bennett of the4th had
+J. tells me Col. Bennett of the 4th had

-him / other day wh damaged
+a shell burst over him / other day wh damaged

 his hearing & half stunned him.
 When he